 There’s another method, and it might even be easier.

-Much like flipping, the goal with rotation is to get you sleeping on a different part of the bed.
+Much like flipping, the goal of rotating is to get you sleeping on a different part of the mattress.

 By sleeping in a different spot, you distribute your weight more evenly, preventing the mattress from breaking down excessively in one place.